 - 1. Install the turbopump upright if required. - 2.
-Unscrew all 4 Torx screws from the electronic drive unit. - 3.
+Unscrew both Torx screws from the electronic drive unit. - 3.
 Pull the old electronic drive unit off the turbopump, taking care to keep it straight. - 4.
 Place a new electronic drive unit straight onto the adapter plate connection of the turbopump. - 5.
-Screw the electronic drive unit to the turbopump with all 4 Torx screws. - Tightening torque: 0.6 Nm
+Bolt the electronic drive unit onto the turbopump with both Torx screws. - Tightening torque: 0.8 Nm

-7.5 Confirming the speed specification ►
+7.5 Confirming speed specification